The Simple Morning Routine That Keeps Me Balanced

 🔹 What I Changed:

-✅ I kept my phone away from my bed so it wasn’t the first thing I grabbed.
+✅ Kept my phone away from my bed

-✅ I took a few deep breaths before getting up.
+✅ Took a few deep breaths before getting up

-✅ I gave myself 5 minutes of quiet time before checking notifications.
+✅ Gave myself 5 minutes of quiet time before checking notifications

 🚀 The result?
 I felt more in control of my day instead of reacting to my phone first thing.